 Talk about a quick, easy and healthful lunch or dinner.
 Ten minutes prep, five minutes to cook.
 That’s it!

 This recipe calls for zucchini, tomatoes, ginger and garlic.
 Both ginger and garlic are herbs with natural anti-inflammatory properties.
+So use as much as you like!

+I used to use a hand crank spiralizer, which is fine and very budget friendly.
 It’s really easy to use.
 Just cut off the ends of whatever veggie you are spiraling, choose a blade, place the vegetable between the blade and press, then crank the handle.
 The zucchini comes out of the machine in long ‘noodles’.
 Really, there is nothing to it!

 Then just toss the “zoodles” into a pan with a little coconut oil, butter or ghee, garlic, ginger…